BESS Workgroup

 - Bit 0 (corresponds to Bit 24 of the Designated Forwarder DF Election Extended Community

-Community, and it is defined by this document): the The D bit bit, or
+Community, and it is defined by this document): the The D bit bit, or 'Don't Preempt' bit (DP hereafter),

-the 'preempt' or 'revertive' behavior in the Default DF
+'preempt' or 'revertive' behavior in the

 Highest-Preference or Lowest-Preference DF Algorithms.
 The

-Algorithms are out of the scope of this document.
+algorithms are out of the scope of this document.
 The

 Preference and Lowest-Preference DF Algorithms are described in